 Ocular neuralgia

-La ocular neuralgia refers to that pain that sometimes some people experience around the eyes or move them.
+Ocular neuralgia refers to the pain that some people sometimes experience around the eyes or when moving them.
 Ocular neuralgia is not a disease, it is a symptom that is associated with various conditions such as conjunctivitis or the ocular dryness.

-El eye pain It can be very annoying and depending on its origin it can be accompanied by other symptoms like headache, photophobia o vision disturbances.
+Eye pain can be very annoying and depending on its origin it can be accompanied by other symptoms such as headache, photophobia o vision disturbances.

 ocular neuralgia

-Inflammation of the optic nerve can be caused by non-ophthalmologic conditions such as immune system failure what causes the demyelination of nerve fibers for diseases like multiple sclerosis.
+La inflammation of the optic nerve may be caused by non-ophthalmic conditions such as failure of the immune system which causes demyelination of nerve fibers by diseases such as multiple sclerosis

 Glaucoma